jiankaiwang/sophia/README.md

             * New Features to Datasets: [ipynb](frameworks/tensorflow2/TF2_AddDatasets_Splits.ipynb)
             * New Features to the Eager Mode, TF functions, and Flow Controllers: [ipynb](frameworks/tensorflow2/TF2_Eager_tfFunc.ipynb)
             * New Features to TF.Data, KerasHub, and Model Building: [ipynb](frameworks/tensorflow2/TF2_tfdata_kerashub.ipynb)
+        * Save and Load Models
             * Manipulation of SavedModel in TF2: [ipynb](frameworks/tensorflow2/TF2_SavedModels.ipynb)
+            * Save and Load Models in TF2Keras: [ipynb](frameworks/tensorflow2/TF2Keras_Save_Load_Models.ipynb)
         * The whole flow using TF2.Keras: [ipynb](frameworks/tensorflow2/TF2_Keras_Flow.ipynb)
 * [Other Tools](other_tools/)
     * [MLflow](other_tools/mlflow)
         * MLFlow quick tutorial: [ipynb](ui_tools/mlflow/mlflow_basis.ipynb), [webpage](https://sophia.ddns.net/ui_tools/mlflow/mlflow_basis.html)
-    * Simple Cloud-AI (SCAI): Simple Cloud-AI (SCAI) is a simple Restful API server for AI image recognition.
+    * Simple Cloud-AI (SCAI)
+        > Simple Cloud-AI (SCAI) is a simple Restful API server for AI image recognition.
 It provides a UI interface and two API services on the backend.
 Now it supports both image recognition and object detection tasks.
 You can also update your customized retained models no matter what it is coming from transfer learning or Tensorflow Object Detection API.
 In addition, you can integrate the APIs with your own service.
-You can refer to the repository, [jiankaiwang/scai](https://github.com/jiankaiwang/scai), for more details.
+You can refer to the repository, [jiankaiwang/scai](https://github.com/jiankaiwang/scai), for more details. :link:
 * [Mathematics / Statistics](mathematics_statistics/)
     * [Statistics](mathematics_statistics/statistics/)
         * Basis: [Markdown](mathematics_statistics/statistics/README.md)